 Here is another outside view of the same overtake.

-Until Mika pulled off the double pass, it was not even apparent that three cars at more than 300 kmph could stand side by side on that track.
+Until Hakkinen pulled off the double pass, it was not even apparent that three cars at more than 300 kmph could stand side by side on that track.
 Only when we see them side by side do we realise that the road is indeed wide.

 That also goes to show that that kind of overtake never happened before and quite possibly never after.